 - Personal protective equipment may be issued.

 To be in compliance with Worker Compensation requirements we must submit a picture of the surface a worker slips on if there is something wrong with the surface.
-Please call the Safety Office to arrange a time to take the picture.
+Please call EHS to arrange a time to take the picture.

 Receptacles should be routinely tested for proper wiring configuration and contact tension.
 Ground fault circuit interrupters should be checked periodically to ensure proper operation.
-The Safety Office randomly checks receptacles during inspections.
-Upon request the Safety Office will test the conditions of your outlets and GFCI’s.
+EHS checks receptacles during inspections.
+Upon request EHS will test the conditions of your outlets and GFCI’s.

 Proper lighting in the workplace is essential because it affects safety and the quality of work.
 Lighting should be bright enough to view work tasks easily and directed so it does not produce glare.
 Glare is a common problem with video display terminals.
-Upon request the Safety Office will assess your work area for proper lighting levels and glare.
+Upon request EHS will assess your work area for proper lighting levels and glare.